-Chapter 6 from the Ama audiobook
+Chapter 6 of Ama

 Emily sat at the table, watching her mother who stood at the worktop by the window, slicing mushrooms on a small marble chopping board.
 The sound of a classical piano came from a small portable radio on the windowsill—a melancholy melody that pulled on Jason’s already breaking heart.
 He sat on the floor, in the corner of the room by the door leading to the hallway.